sourcecodethai/winston-express-middleware/Readme.md

     // Let's make our express `Router` first. var router = express.Router();
     router.get('/error', function(req, res, next) {
-      // here we cause an error in the pipeline so we see express-winston in action. return next(new Error("This is an error and it should be logged to the console"));
+      // here we cause an error in the pipeline so we see winston-express-middleware in action. return next(new Error("This is an error and it should be logged to the console"));
     });